PwC’s 2026 guide to tax and wealth planning

 About PwC’s guide to tax and wealth planning

-PwC's trusted guide to tax and wealth planning is regularly updated to provide tax planning insights that may help you secure your family's future and manage your wealth.
-The guide covers various tax-related topics and policies and offers information on setting up and maintaining a family office, along with strategies that could assist with business continuity and succession planning in family businesses.
+PwC's trusted guide to tax and wealth planning is updated annually to provide tax planning insights that may help you manage your wealth, understand key tax considerations, and explore planning opportunities.
+The guide covers a range of tax-related topics and policies and offers information on setting up and maintaining a family office, along with strategies that may support business continuity and succession planning in family businesses.

 Stay informed and ahead with our latest tax insights

-We are committed to staying abreast of the dynamic tax policy changes in Washington, D.C., and we are dedicated to sharing timely updates as they transpire.
-For the latest insights on these pivotal matters, please visit PwC’s tax research and insights webpage for updates.
+We continuously monitor tax policy developments in Washington, D.C. and share updates as they evolve.
+For the latest insights, please visit PwC’s tax research and insights webpage.

-We invite you to engage with us when exploring the content presented in our guide.
-Our specialists are eager to discuss how these strategies can be customized to your specific needs and goals.
+We invite you to engage with us as you explore the content presented in our guide.
+Our specialists are available to discuss how the strategies described may be tailored to your specific needs and goals.

 PwC wins ‘Solutions for International Americans’ award at Family Wealth Report Awards 2023